-But Uriba-Etxebarria wasn’t finished, and in 2012 founded Sherpa, a predictive, virtual personal assistant based on AI algorithms.
+But Uribe-Etxebarria wasn’t finished, and in 2012 founded Sherpa, a predictive, virtual personal assistant based on AI algorithms.
 It has been preloaded on Samsung smartphones since 2016, and is the most widely used Spanish-language personal assistant apps in the world.

 Sherpa has won over $8 million dollars in funding and has become one of the most promising startups in the fast-emerging AI space.
-Little wonder Uriba-Etxebarria was recently named among El País’ “Top 100 of the Year” – a list honoring the most influential people in the Spanish-American world.
+Little wonder Uribe-Etxebarria was recently named among El País’ “Top 100 of the Year” – a list honoring the most influential people in the Spanish-American world.

 “By harnessing the power of AI to act on big data, corporations can become more productive, reduce costs, and enter new markets,” says Uribe-Etxebarria, adding that those benefits will soon find their way to the consumer market.
 For now though, he says, “the money is in the enterprise market.”

 Last March analyst Gartner name-checked Sherpa when announcing the vast potential of personal assistance AI – a landscape that, while its headlines are dominated by the likes of Apple, Amazon and Microsoft, are ripe for clear-thinking firms to get ahead of the curve.
 Sherpa, which is designed for cars, intelligent ear speakers, in-home speakers and appliances, and wearables, is positioning itself well for a coming wave of connectivity.

 Tractica, an analyst, predicts that the global AI personal assistant market will swell to $15.8bn by 2021.
 It is at an inflection point, Uribe-Etxebarria claims: a crossroads between responsive and analytic solutions of the past, and predictive and autonomous ones, the likes of which will enable true AI assistance and driverless vehicles.